W2Inc/website/src/content/blog/education.md

 ---
-title: 'Rethinking Education'
+title: "Rethinking Education"
-description: 'How education needs to change for the 21st century'
+description: "How education needs to change for the 21st century"
-pubDate: 'Nov 25 2024'
+pubDate: "Nov 25 2024"
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: "/blog-placeholder-3.jpg"
 ---

 Education is one of the core tenets of a functioning society.
 We all understand the benefits it provides today, as it has been offering the same for over 300 years.